 With such few ingredients, let’s talk tips and tricks for the best galette ever.
 Like most times in life, vodka is your friend!
 Using alcohol in your dough doesn’t only help it come together, but it inhibits gluten development for a more tender crust.
 As for the filling, you don’t need anything other than fresh tomato slices.
 Tomatoes are packed with pectin, which is what causes fruit to get jammy.
 That means you can just shingle them over your dough without any fear of a watery galette.
 Just make sure you season them up well since as you’ve probably learned by now, I’m a salt fiend.

 Summer is here, so stock up on tomatoes this weekend and galette’s get it on!!

-- 4 cups all purpose flour, plus more for dusting
+- 4 cups Kroger all-purpose flour, plus more for dusting

 - 2 teaspoons dried basil

 - 2 sticks unsalted butter, cubed

 - 1/ 4 cup vodka